 At least Zelda doesn't offer Link sexual favors in exchange for his basic human decency.
 The developers had that much sense.

-Another problem (no less rooted in misogyny) is the developers likely didn't believe there were enough teenage girls and young women in the audience to cash-in on.
+Another excuse (no less rooted in misogyny) is that developers likely didn't believe there were enough teenage girls and young women in the audience to cash-in on.
 We were there, and there would have been even more of us if video games hadn't been created and marketed as a boys only wankfest from the start.

-After a while, you get sick of this crap.
+Nintendo deliberately not giving a crap about the women in their audience is why they no longer see money from me.
+After a while, you just get sick of this crap.
+You get tired of seeing yourself watered down to a helpless damsel and an object and a prize and a goal.
 Maybe there aren't a lot of girl gamers because of the blatant misogyny in so many video games.
 Just a thought.

 The series is literally called The Legend of Zelda, and yet Zelda never gets to be a legend in her own right.